My Suggestion (July 2015)

 I have since March 2011 used the shoulder strap BlackRapid RS-7.
 It has made it much easier walking around with the lens, not worrying about it sliding off the shoulder.

-Fluid video heads
+Fluid video heads (Two Way)

 The latest standard for supporting super telephoto lenses on tripods,